Cool Intervention #1: Transference Interpretation

 Several factors must be considered in the timing of a transference interpretation:

-a.
-If things are going well, you may wish to postpone the interpretation.
-We generally wait to interpret the transference when it has become a resistance--e.g., the patient cannot open up because he imagines the therapist will be critical.
+- If things are going well, you may wish to postpone the interpretation.
+We generally wait to interpret the transference when it has become a resistance—e.g., the patient cannot open up because he imagines the therapist will be critical.

-b.
-Transference interpretation is a high-risk, high-gain intervention so the therapist must first pave the way for it by empathizing with and validating the patient's perspective so there is a strong therapeutic alliance before the interpretation.
+- Transference interpretation is a high-risk, high-gain intervention, so the therapist must first pave the way for it by empathizing with and validating the patient's perspective so that there is a strong therapeutic alliance before the interpretation.

 2. What does it look like?